Single Point Optimization

 Introduction

 We will now proceed to optimizing a NACA0012 airfoil for a given set of flow conditions.
-It is very similar to a wing optimization.
 The optimization problem is defined as:

 minimize